hinto-janai/festival/src/README.md

 ### Kernel
 `Kernel` is the coordinator for all other threads.
 If ownership of any long-lived data is required, `Kernel` is most likely the one to have it.
 Mutable access to shared data is also restricted to `Kernel`.
 When any thread needs to mutate something (or really do anything), they usually need to go through `Kernel` first.

-Each thread in the system only has one `Sender/Receiver` channel pair, all sending/receiving to & from `Kernel`.
+_Most_ threads in the system only have one `Sender/Receiver` channel pair, all sending/receiving to & from `Kernel`.
 Although, `Kernel` is the exception, it has channels to send and receive from _all_ threads.

 The main reasons `Kernel` exists: